ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 If the request is valid (`ug/<i>/<j>` exists), the response is encoded as a JSON object whose data format is indicated by the media type.

 A client may conduct proactive fetching of future updates, by long polling updates that have not been listed in the directory yet.
-For long-poll prefetch, the client must have indicated the media type that may appear.
-It is RECOMMENDED that the server allows for at least the prefetch of `<end-seq> -> <end-seq + 1>`
+For such updates, the client must have indicated the media type that may appear.
+It is RECOMMENDED that the server allows for at least the long polling of `<end-seq> -> <end-seq + 1>`

 Hence, the server processing logic SHOULD be: